farodin91/janusgraph/janusgraph-examples/example-hbase/README.md

 ## Dependencies

-The required Maven dependencies for HBase:
+The required Maven dependencies for  2:

 ```
         <dependency>